MadBomber/aia/README.md

 aia -r ruby refactor my_class.rb
 ```

 Within the roles directory the contents of the text file `ruby.txt` will be pre-pre-pended to the contents of the `refactor.txt` file from the prompts directory to produce a complete prompt.
-That complete prompt will have any parameters followed by directives processed before sending the combined prompt text to the backend.
+That complete prompt will have any parameters followed by directives processed before sending the combined prompt text to the LLM.

 Note that `--role` is just a way of saying add this prompt text file to the front of this other prompt text file.
 The contents of the "role" prompt could be anything.
 It does not necessarily have be an actual role.